 Jeffrey A. Mollet practices at Silver Lake Group, Ltd., in Highland, where he focuses his practice on banking and finance, real estate, and agriculture.
-He represents numerous financial institutions, providing support for general and complex loan transactions, employment matters, secured transactions, and commercial litigation.
-He also provides representation in bankruptcy matters and advises and counsels clients with respect to loan work-outs and general business and operational issues.
-Raised on a livestock and grain farm in Bond County, he is a lifelong resident of southern Illinois.
-Mr. Mollet is a frequent speaker and published author on agricultural topics.
-He is a Coeditor and chapter author for ILLINOIS LAW AND AGRIBUSINESS (IICLE® 2003, Supp.
-2005; available in some law libraries).
+He is a frequent speaker and published author on agricultural topics.
 He served as Chair of the Illinois State Bar Association’s Agricultural Law Section Council (2005 – 2006) and has been the Council’s newsletter editor for many years.
 He was also a speaker on venture capital and financing at the Illinois Coalition for Animal Agriculture Symposium (2002) and spoke on the topic of “Organizing New Generation Cooperatives” for the American Agricultural Law Association (2001).
-He earned his B.S. from Southern Illinois University at Edwardsville and his J.D. from St. Louis University Law School.
+Mr. Mollet earned his B.S. from Southern Illinois University at Edwardsville and his J.D. from St. Louis University Law School.

 Jack H. Tibbetts is the Assistant Village Attorney for the Village of Oak Park, where he concentrates his practice in real estate law.
 Mr. Tibbetts has written for previous editions of IICLE®’s REAL ESTATE LITIGATION and RESIDENTIAL REAL ESTATE.
 He is a current member and former Chair of the Illinois State Bar Association’s Real Estate Law Section Council, was one of the drafters of the 1987 Illinois Mortgage Foreclosure Law, and has lectured on the subjects of defense of mortgage foreclosure, land use, and zoning issues at many programs.
 He received both his B.A. and his J.D from Northwestern University.

 Peter Tsantilis is a Partner at Liston & Tsantilis, P.C., in Chicago, where he concentrates his practice in real estate tax appeals and incentives, land use/zoning, complex industrial and commercial real estate transactions/leasing, and eminent domain litigation.
 He is a member of the Institute for Professionals in Taxation, the Illinois State Bar Association, and the NAIOP Chicago Legislative Committee.
-Mr. Tsantilis was named one of the 40 Illinois Attorneys Under 40 to Watch (2013), an Emerging Leading Lawyer (2015 – 2017), and a Leading Lawyer (2018 – 2020).
-He earned his B.B.A. summa cum laude from Loyola University Chicago School of Business Administration and his J.D. cum laude from Loyola University Chicago School of Law.
+He was named one of the 40 Illinois Attorneys Under 40 to Watch (2013), an Emerging Leading Lawyer (2015 – 2017), and a Leading Lawyer (2018 – 2021).
+Mr. Tsantilis received his B.B.A. summa cum laude from the Loyola University Chicago School of Business Administration and his J.D. cum laude from the Loyola University Chicago School of Law.

 Melissa M. Weiss is an associate at Hodges, Loizzi, Eisenhammer, Rodick & Kohn LLP, in Arlington Heights, where she concentrates her practice in all areas of school and municipal law.
 She was an articles editor and published member of the Washington University Law Review.
 Ms. Weiss also externed with the U.S. Citizen and Immigration Services component of the U.S. Department of Homeland Security and worked at Hodges, Loizzi, Eisenhammer, Rodick & Kohn as a summer associate.
 Ms. Weiss earned her B.A. and MSW from Providence College and her J.D. cum laude from Washington University.